 Those of you who have been here before may already know this, but I have a thing for drawing on food with edible writers.
 Particularly marshmallows.
 See?
 HERE.
-I came up with this idea almost two years ago in the midst of a housing search when our belongings were in storage, we were living in temporary housing, and then we went through a kitchen renovation.
+I came up with this idea in 2009 in the midst of a housing search when our belongings were in storage, we were living in temporary housing, and then we went through a kitchen renovation.
 Marshmallow art is so quick, easy, kid-friendly, versatile and oven-free, so it was perfect for our transient life at the time.

 Edible markers, gourmet writers, food writers, food coloring pens… the many different terms are just as confusing as the many different brands.
 This post is all about food writers: what brands to buy, where to buy ’em and what you can do with them.
 Food writers are markers that have edible ink, NOT to be confused with “candy writers” that you find in the craft store.
 Those come in tubes.
 I don’t use those.

 FoodWriters.
 I’m a fan of all Wilton‘s products, of course, though I use their FoodWriters the least.
 They are good writers and have a good flow, but the tips are a bit thick for the detail I like to draw.
 However, the pros: they are widely available in most major craft stores, they come in a variety including lime green (yay), and they are great for kids.
 When my 3-year old decorates marshmallows, I give her the FoodWriters.
-You can buy them on the Wilton site, in craft stores, or on amazon.
+You can buy them on the Wilton site, in craft stores.
+Amazon has a some here or this set with the lime green missing from Americolor and Foodoodler.
 The sets are smaller, so you end up needing to buy a couple different sets.
 I’m partial to the “neon” colors.

 - fondant (roll out and cover cookies, cupcakes or cakes with fondant, or, if you make dimensional designs, use writers for the details)

 - royal icing that has been flooded and left to dry overnight

 These sweets are LESS or NOT compatible with edible writers: